Verteiron/FamiliarFaces/doc/vMYC_READMEPlaintext.txt

 Older changelog
+1.0.3

+Character items, armor, and weapons will now be updated properly if their Shrine save is updated.
+This may cause them to flicker when loaded but should be fine otherwise.
+Items you have given your imported characters should remain with them unchanged.
+Fix for getting stuck floating in the air while saving.
+Destroying the Tome now actually frees up the Shrine.
+If you delete the last character in the Alcove, the Tome will still be named after them, but you can still use it.
+Related to the previous, fixed every Tome saying "You've already written down your story."
+Gracefully handle deletion of the the _shrineofheroes.json file.
+If your Shrine has become unusable, deleting the data file will cause it to be completely emptied without deleting your character data.
+You can then use MCM to refill it without having to re-save everybody manually.
+Fixed a bug where the Portal Stone would strand you in the Shrine forever if used there.
+Thanks to an update to RaceMenu (2.8.2), Vampire characters should now be saved without a gray face, though you'll need to update their Tome to fix their appearance.
+Fixed trophies remaining in the shrine after character removal.

 1.0.2

 Required for compatibility with RaceMenu 2.8.1.
 GREATLY improved character appearance loading.
 Characters now load faster, more reliably, and flicker-free thanks to a change in the CharGen.dll plugin.
 No more ElderRace followers!
 RaceMenu 2.8.1 is required for this new system to take effect.
 Familiar Faces 1.0.2 is backward compatible with RM 2.8.0 but it is recommended that you upgrade to take advantage of the new system.
 After upgrading RaceMenu, it may be necessary to re-save Khajiit and Argonian characters in the Shrine to avoid a distorted appearance.
 Or it may not, results seem to be mixed.
 Support for weapons with up to 8 enchantment effects (where are you people GETTING these?)
 EFF compatibility moved to a quest to prevent issues with having the module attached to actors when EFF is installed and removed.
 Additional checks on some translations in the Shrine that could cause a CTD in rare circumstances.
 Fix for MCM Character Tracking box still not responding properly.

 1.0.1

 Expired has updated RaceMenu to version 2.8.0.
 It is very strongly recommended that you upgrade to 2.8.0 ASAP to ensure compatibility with Familiar Faces.
 Fixed issue that caused imported characters to get stuck as ElderRace if they took too long to load.
 If you are still getting this bug, either your system is very slow to load or you don't have the right version of RaceMenu/Chargen.dll installed.
 Fixed "Character Tracking" option not working in MCM.
 Fixed VoiceTypes being reset after a save/load.
 Removed a ton of debug messages that were spamming the Papyrus file.
 Fixed a potential (but unlikely) CTD that could occur while applying perks or shouts.